ibc/em-udns/README.markdown

 C udns is a stub resolver, so also EM-Udns.
 This means that it must rely on a recursive name server, usually co-located in local host or local network.
 A very good choice is [Unbound](http://unbound.net), a validating, recursive and caching DNS resolver.

+**IMPORTANT:** Please read this again: EM-Udns is a stub resolver so you need a recursive nameserver.
+Probably the DNS nameserver offered via DHCP by your Internet provider is not a recursive nameserver so EM-Udns will **NOT** work.
+Please don't attempt to use EM-Udns if you don't properly understand what this note means.

 ## Usage Example